• Skip to content

 Keep your child safe around roads and driveways by supervising this activity.

-How to create and play chalk racetrack
+How to create and use a chalk racetrack

 For children who find social interaction difficult, try getting them to race against their own best times rather than against other people.

-Looking for more play and learning ideas for your child?
-You might like to explore our other activity guides.
-Some of these have been created for typically developing children, but they can all be adapted to suit children with diverse strengths and abilities.
+You can get more ideas for adapting this activity from our articles on play and autistic children and play and children with disability.
+You might also like to explore our other activity guides.
+They can all be adapted to suit children with diverse strengths and abilities.

 Download printable version